minhaz11/minhaz11/README.md

 [![Header](https://raw.githubusercontent.com/minhaz11/minhaz11/master/readme_header.jpg "Header")](https://mi-minhaz.com/)
 ## Hi 👋 I am Minhaz!

 I am a developer who is passionate about web software developing.
 Few tech that I enjoy working in are PHP, Javascript.
 I am actively looking for opportunities in software engineering industry.
-Recently, I have just started with a job in IT firm named The Softking!
+Recently, I have just started with a job in IT firm

 - 👨🏽‍💻 Currently working, learning and growing my skillset in PHP, Javascript coding, data structures and algorithms.
 - 🤝 Open for collaborations in php community.